This article includes best practices for running a Split Synchronizer.

 - ℷ = T(h) / Xh = 60,000 / 108,000 = 0.55

-- T# = 2 or Fp = 30 (will be good enough)
+- T# = 2 or Fp = 30 (is good enough)

 Note: Eviction could also be executed manually, but keep in mind that this is a manual task that sends 5 batches of 5,000 elements (25,000 in total per call).
-For this case, 2 calls to that manual eviction need to execute to evict the 48,000 pending Impressions.
+For this case, 2 calls to that manual eviction need to execute to evict the 48,000 pending impressions.

 Example 3